kap14275819/Database/README.md

 #### As a user I would like to use SQL code to add new tables to the database

 ## Evidence Screenshots
+#### Here is a list of screenshots that show the evidence of the database that i created.
+More can be searched through by clicking onto the database file which can be downloaded.
 ### Hero Report
 #### ![HeroReport](https://github.com/kap14275819/Database/blob/master/images/hero%20report.PNG)
 ### Enemy Report